 - Actionable tips on ways to save in each budget category

-If you are looking to improve your finances this year, set goals, stick to a budget and more, Mint and “The Mint Manual” are useful tools that can help you easily manage your finances this year.
+If you are looking to improve your finances this year, set goals, stick to a budget and more, Mint is a useful tool that can help you efficiently manage your finances this year.